-The Company's Retail and Home Medical Equipment segment has experienced strong revenue growth in the first half of 2013 and this growth is expected to continue in the second half of 2013.
-The Adjusted EBITDA for this segment has not reflected its topline growth as the Company has invested in revenue generating personnel for initiatives with a longer sales cycle.
-Motion Specialties also reduced head count in the second quarter of 2013 through attrition and restructuring in order to better align their resourcing needs.
-In addition, as the Company's new leadership team has reviewed the operations of Motion Specialties, it has validated the long term strength of this business, however the extent of addressing short-term challenges may take longer than originally anticipated.
-These challenges include integration within the Motion Specialties network of retail stores and with the Centric Health's core operating and financial systems and reducing discretionary spending through bulk-purchasing initiatives and spending caps.
-A major system integration of Motion Specialties is in progress and is expected to be completed by the end of 2013 which will further enhance the information available to the Company for decision making.
+The Company's Retail and Home Medical Equipment segment has experienced strong revenue growth in 2013 and this growth is expected to continue for the balance of 2013 and into 2014.
+The Adjusted EBITDA for this segment has not reflected its top-line growth as the Company has invested in revenue generating personnel for initiatives with a longer sales cycle.
+The benefits of these investments are not expected to be fully realized until 2014.
+Motion Specialties reduced head count in the second quarter of 2013 through attrition and restructuring in order to better align their resourcing needs.

+The Company's new leadership team has reviewed the operations of Motion Specialties and has validated the long term strength of this business, however the extent of addressing short-term challenges will take longer than originally anticipated.
+These challenges include integration within the Motion Specialties network of retail stores and with the Centric Health's core operating and financial systems, reducing discretionary spending through bulk-purchasing initiatives and spending caps and implementation of operational best practices across the network of retail stores.
+Under the direction of the Company's new COO, Motion Specialties is undertaking a continuous improvement project in the fourth quarter of 2013 through to the end of 2014 in order to standardize and streamline business processes.
+It is expected that this project will drive operational improvements and improve Adjusted EBITDA margins.
+A major system integration of Motion Specialties is in progress with a successful pilot launch in September 2013.
+However, the process re-engineering of day-to-day activities and the automation of inventory is taking longer than management had expected.
+These initiatives are not expected to be completed until the end of 2014.

 The Retail and Home Medical Equipment operations are key stakeholders in the Company's bundled service offerings to retirement and long-term care homes in Ontario.
-Motion Specialties is expanding its respiratory and elevating sales in addition to its "Drivers in Motion" program which are expected to enhance this segment's Adjusted EBITDA in the balance of 2013.
+Motion Specialties is expanding its respiratory and elevating sales which are expected to enhance this segment's Adjusted EBITDA in 2014.
 The Company plans to only pursue the acquisition of retail and home medical equipment stores where it will strategically expand the Company's existing retail footprint.